DONATE

 ABOUT

-In our lab we create microscopes and bioengineered platforms to study the 3D environments that support embryonic development outside of the mother uterus.
-Our systems allow us to interrogation of the genetics, metabolomics and mechanics of the embryo in a high throughput manner.
+To overcome the elusiveness of this process, the group combines imaging and bioengineering methods to efficiently culture and image pre-implantation embryos and allow them to implant outside the uterus in highly physiological conditions.
+Our systems are accessible to imaging tools which allow us to interrogate the genetics, metabolomics, and mechanics of the embryo in a high throughput manner.
 Using our systems, we are capable to (i) improve embryo culture conditions and (ii) diagnose embryos with improved implantation potential.

-Our dual research philosophy with a basic-translational component, has granted us collaboration contracts with the pharma industry, hospitals, and venture capital to bring our technology to the clinics and to the market.
-Our innovative Open Lab is a multidisciplinary environment where biologists, biophysicists, clinicians, and business developers synergize to create a unique environment shaped by science and entrepreneurship.
+Due to the high translational component of our research, we have established collaboration contracts with the pharma industry, hospitals, and venture capital to bring our technology to the clinics and the market.
+Our Open Lab is a multidisciplinary environment where embryologists, cell biologists, optical physicists, biophysicists, and business developers synergize to create a unique environment shaped by science and entrepreneurship.

 STAFF